-- Starts the Centrify UNIX agent adclient process.
+- Starts the Centrify Agent for *NIX adclient process.

 - Checks whether a computer account already exists for the local computer in Active Directory.
 It creates a new Active Directory computer account for the local computer, if needed.